-1.2.3 Front-Loading Chassis with Enhanced Power Supply (891930)
+1.2.3 Front-Loading 891930 Chassis with Enhanced Power Supply

 Figure 1-4 shows the front-loading chassis that uses the 8908 enhanced power converter.
-This is a tall chassis in which the two power supply slots are in the upper right.
-This chassis is made of steel and has improved "v" design card guides that protect the electrical traces of all cards from contact with the chassis.
+This is a tall chassis in which the two power supply slots (P1/P2) are in the upper right.

 This chassis is designed for table top, wall or rack mounting.
-All access (cable and card) is from the front of the chassis.
+All cable and card access is from the front of the chassis.